danklotz/openNotes/micro-reviews.md

 - [Little Miss Sunshine](https://www.imdb.com/title/tt0449059/?ref_=tt_sims_tt_i_7).
 This is a enjoyable little road movie with the right amount of jokes, development, and societal criticism.
 Just a good movie.
 - [Logan Lucky](https://www.imdb.com/title/tt5439796/?ref_=nv_sr_srsg_0).
 This is one of the best heist movies out there.
 It has it all: Funny, witty, thoughtful, super satisfying conclusion.
 - [Looper](https://www.imdb.com/title/tt1276104/?ref_=nm_knf_t_2).
 This is a nice action movie.
 It could have been much better if they would have invested a bit more time in the story, but well...
 It i what it is.
+- [Lord of the Rings 1 to 3](https://www.imdb.com/title/tt0120737/?ref_=tt_sims_tt_i_11).
+The prototypical fantasy movies.
+If you like the universe then these movies are fascinating --- else do not watch since they are long.
+I happen to like it.
 - [Lucy](https://www.imdb.com/title/tt2872732/?ref_=tt_sims_tt_i_6).
 Eye candy.

 - **M**